-Course Learning Objectives
+Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three kinds of pain frames.
+-Explain three kinds of pain domains.

--Explain three concepts related to automatic thoughts.
+-Explain three characteristics of stress related to pain.

--Explain three components of cognitive-behavioral treatment.
+-Name the three components of cognitive-behavioral treatment.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."